-Under FERPA, the University defines the following categories as directory information: name; local address; permanent/hometown address; telephone number; photographs and video recordings of students in public and non-classroom settings; HawkID and electronic mail address; major fields of study; college enrolled in; dates of attendance, including the current class or year; full-time/part-time enrollment status; degrees, certificates, honors, scholarships and awards received as well as those applied for during the current academic term; height and weight of members of athletic teams; information about participation in activities and sports; and job title, employing department, work phone number, and work address when employed in a position that requires student status.
-The University’s on-line directory of students lists only name, HawkID, e-mail address, college of enrollment, and employment information.
+The University of Iowa defines the following categories as directory information under FERPA: name; residing address; permanent/hometown address; residing telephone number; photographs and video recordings of students in public or non-classroom settings; HawkID and UI e-mail address (@uiowa.edu); Programs of Study (including but not limited to: majors, minor, certificates, classification, and degree objective); college(s) enrolled in; dates of attendance; full-time/part-time enrollment status; degrees, certificates, honors, scholarships and awards received, not including monetary amounts, including those applied for during the current academic term; height and weight of athletic team members; information about participation in officially recognized university activities and sports; participation in a study abroad program, not including location; and employment information including: job title, department, work phone number, and work address when employed in a position that requires student status.
+The University of Iowa’s online student directory lists only name, HawkID, UI e-mail address, college of enrollment, and employment information.

 To facilitate the disclosure of student education record information, FERPA information release forms are available in department offices which maintain student records.
-In lieu of signing a FERPA information release form, a student may elect to authorize disclosure via the web using MyUI.
-The combination of a student’s HawkID and HawkID password at the University of Iowa is considered an electronic signature.
+In lieu of signing a FERPA information release form, a student may elect to authorize disclosure with a Student Record Consent Form.
+To file a Student Record Consent Form in MyUI, go to Student Information > Student Life Management > Student Record Consent.
+The UI considers the combination of a student’s HawkID and password an electronic signature.

-FERPA permits disclosure of education record information without the student’s consent to school officials who have a legitimate educational interest in the information.
-A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill their professional responsibility.
-A school official is a person employed by the University in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the University has contracted (such as an attorney, auditor, collection agent, or software vendor); a person serving on the Board of Regents; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing their tasks.
-A volunteer or contractor outside of the University is considered a school official for purposes of this policy if they perform an institutional service or function for which the University would otherwise use its own employees and who is under the direct control of the University with respect to the use and maintenance of personally identifiable information from education records.
+FERPA permits disclosure of education record information to school officials who have a legitimate educational interest in the information without the student’s consent.
+A school official is a person employed by the University in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the university has contracted (such as an attorney, auditor, collection agent, or software vendor); a person serving on the Board of Regents; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing their tasks.
+A school official has a legitimate educational interest if they need to review an education record to fulfill professional responsibilities.
+A volunteer or contractor outside of the UI is considered a school official for purposes of this policy if they perform an institutional service or function for which the university would otherwise use its own employees and who is under the direct control of the university with respect to the use and maintenance of personally identifiable information from education records.

-Education record information may be released, moreover, under specified circumstances, and the University reserves the right to release student record information without the student’s prior permission as authorized by FERPA.
+Education record information may be released, and, under specified circumstances, the university reserves the right to release student record information without the student’s consent as authorized by FERPA.
 For example, a student’s consent is not required prior to the release of unrestricted directory information or certain financial aid information, or in the case of a health or safety emergency.
 As required by a federal law enacted in 2008, University Police will notify appropriate parties in the event a residence hall resident is reported to be missing and is presumed to be in danger but cannot be located within the residence facility.
 In the case of a resident under the age of 21, University Police will, upon receiving a report of a missing resident, IMMEDIATELY initiate a criminal investigation including contacting the parent or guardian of the resident and contacting the National Crime and Information Center as required under Section 3701 (a) of the Crime Control Act of 1990 in the event of a missing person emergency.
 Residents are encouraged to update the next-of-kin contact information reported on the confidentiality card residents fill out during check in.